informalsystems/quint/tutorials/lesson4-sets/sets.md

 To do that, they first write `availableUnorderedPairs.powerset()`, which blasts `availableUnorderedPairs` into a huge set that contains all combinations of pairs.
-These sets have all possible sizes. @KryptoCoffeeCat filters out the sets that are not quadruples.
+These sets have all possible sizes. @KryptoCoffeeCat filter out the sets that are not quadruples.
 How many quadruples are there?
 Let's see: